wp-plugins/mycred/readme.txt

 == Changelog ==

 = 1.2.3 =
+* Moved .POT file to correct location in /lang
 * Cart support for Email notices has incorrect function name.
 * Removed stray debug options on plugin activation.
 * Added support for Email Notices when users gets promoted or demoted.
 * Improved default ranking check.
+* Improved Banking services by moving exclusion checks from the payout process to the get user IDs process.
+Also added set_time_limit( 0 ); for larger sites to avoid time out issues.

 = 1.2.2 =
 * Added User Batches for Banking Add-on to support websites with more then 2k users.